copolio/golith/README.md

 # Golith [WIP]

-Golith is an opinionated template project that aims to ease the configuration and building of server-side applications based on popular libraries written in Go.
-It aims to minimize the hassle of creating and configuring Go applications by providing examples, middlewares, utilities, pre-configurations, and integrations with popular libraries written in Go.
-It attempts to implement the Clean Architecture and the Twelve-Factor methodology in building Go-based applications.
+Golith is an opinionated template library that aims to improve productivity in building server-side applications based on popular libraries written in Go.
+It aims to minimize the hassle of creating and configuring Go applications by providing examples, middlewares, utilities, default configurations, and integrations with popular libraries written in Go.

 ---